zethra/rush/README.md

 - [ ] Output errors on stderr automagically
 - [ ] Shell logic
 - [ ] Calculator utility for fun.
 Likely to be on back burner
+- [ ] Makefile to compile and install automatically

 ###Code Cleanup Ideas
 - [ ] Docs.
 So many Docs